opnsense/docs/source/development/backend/autorun.rst

 They can contain any executable file (e.g. shell scripts) in the following subdirectories:

 - backup
-    - scripts used for peroidic backup and restore
+    - scripts used for periodic backup and restore
 - carp
     - scripts used for CARP MASTER / BACKUP events
 - early